asalekin-ubiquitouslab/DARE-GP/README.md

 # DARE-GP
 Develop universal adversarial perturbations that protect user emotion in speech without disrupting transcription.

 This code uses the RAVDESS and TESS datasets.
+These datasets need to be converted to our naming convention.
+These files are currently included in the distribution.

 This code requires very specific library versions (specifically for the vosk/kaldi transcription code).
 See the docker/Dockerfile file for specifics.